RomanLut/hx_espnow_rc/doc/development.md

 Otherwise channel will be changed to default (1).

+By default, library is initializing modules in STA mode.

 # Communication between ESP32 and ESP8266

 Communication is possible ( not in LR mode, see below ).